Being Cabin Crew | The Ugly Truth Part 6

 VoC – Voice of Customer.
 Iris and Mark were apparently two customers in Upper Class.

-The reason Bart gets confused is because in the email I sent after the flight to the crew working in Economy, I said;
+The reason Bart gets confused is because in the email I sent after the flight to the Cabin Crew working in Economy, I said;

 ""

-Anna who was Bart’s fiancée was one of those crew.
+Anna who was Bart’s fiancée was one of the crew who received that email.
 So he read the email I sent to her in which I used the word “stewardess” and that confused him.
-In his performance review I didn’t use the word “stewardess”, I just said “the respective crew member”.
+In his performance review I did not use the word “stewardess”, I just said “the respective crew member”.
 I also said the customer was not being looked after by Bart.

 The fury this narcissist was feeling was off the scale.
-How dare someone as menial as me criticise his performance.
+How dare someone as menial as me criticise his performance “which is regularly described as exceptional”.

 ""

 Bart claims on his LinkedIn profile to have “excellent communication and leadership skills, international management experience and is educated to Masters Degree level.”
-He also says he received a Royal Commendation whilst serving as a police officer.
-I’ll talk about that in the next chapter.
-Yet he doesn’t seem to be able to grasp something that could not have been written any clearer.
+Yet he cannot grasp something that could not have been written any clearer.

 ""

-I’m glad that after nineteen years of being a Flight Manager I can be trusted to make the right decision regarding who’s suitable to work up in a supervisory position and who’s not.
+I’m glad that after nineteen years of being a Flight Manager I can be trusted to make the decision regarding who I feel is suitable to work up in a supervisory position and who’s not.

 This is the last point that refers to the outbound sector of our flight.
 This is what all of this was really all about.
 Before I had even met Bart he was irritated at not having been given the opportunity to work up.
 He therefore took an instant dislike to me, not the other way around.

 What infuriated him even more was that Katrina had only been in the company for a couple of months longer than him.
-He was the second most junior crew member on the flight and had no previous flying experience.
+He was the second most junior crew member and had no previous flying experience.

 It was definitely the reason he ignored me when I asked him to clear rubbish in during the flight.

-Having then addressed further issues with him on our inbound flight to London and then having written a performance appraisal, it was too much for this big-headed narcissist to cope with.
+Having then addressed further issues with him on our inbound flight to London and then having written a performance appraisal, it was too much for this egotistical narcissist to cope with.

-Having learnt I touched crew member Ven’s ankle whilst playing a joke on him, he came up with the malicious allegations of inappropriate touching.
+Having learnt I touched crew member Ven’s ankle whilst playing a joke on him, he came up with the idea of accusing me of inappropriate touching.
 He then colluded with several crew members to ensure they supported his lies.
-Fortunately for him most of the crew with whom he colluded were friends outside of work.
+Fortunately for him, all of the crew working alongside his fiancée at the back of the aircraft were friends outside of work.